WayfaringBloke/dnd/writing/msns/1_Deli.md

 - Central table holds a chopping board and a little tupperware where the bloody gems have been collected.

 ## Apartment
+- Owner hiding upstairs, not going to fight you unless you make a problem of it. **WILL SILENT ALARM FREEZER GUYS TO COME**
+-

 # Assets
 ![manager](https://github.com/WayfaringBloke/dnd/blob/main/assets/m1/manager.png?raw=true)![Ronald](https://github.com/WayfaringBloke/dnd/blob/main/assets/rnpc/Ronald.png?raw=true)